Scientific English and the history of civilization: how to spend a weekend in new York city (may 22-24)

 Where: Online

 Read more: Parasitism is one of the most ancient, complex and interesting phenomena in the evolution of the biosphere.
-Originating at the dawn of life, the world of the parasites was greatly enriched in the course of long co-evolution with its hosts, and now constitutes one of the most successful survival strategies.
+Originating at the dawn of life, the world of the parasites was greatly enriched in the course of long co-evolution with its hosts, and now he is one of the most successful survival strategies.
 As a primitive organism controls the behavior of the more evolutionary advanced species?
 Why parasites are able to overcome protective host barriers?
-And how one organism establishes their ability to live inside another living organism?
-The answers to these questions gives an amazing biological discipline Parasitology.
+How one organism establishes their ability to live inside another living organism?
+The answers to these questions gives an amazing biological discipline of Parasitology.

-Unlike medical Parasitology, dwell the pathological effects and the methods of controlling parasites environmental Parasitology allows us to look at parasitism as an evolutionary developed mechanism for maintaining the balance of nature.
+Unlike medical Parasitology, dwell the pathological effects and the search for methods of combating these organisms, ecological Parasitology allows us to look at parasitism as an evolutionary developed mechanism for maintaining the balance of nature.
 On this course you will learn the secrets of the ecological concept of parasitism, which turns out to be the most productive for solving many theoretical problems of biology and practical problems of agriculture and health.

 Cost: Free